will-iamalpine/EnergyMeter/README.md

 ![Iteration 1](https://user-images.githubusercontent.com/8934290/54461480-e869f480-4729-11e9-992c-d563a5bb2567.png)
 ![image](https://user-images.githubusercontent.com/8934290/54462378-caea5a00-472c-11e9-8b2f-a4a9cac0d015.png)

-To begin measuring voltage, we started the project from scratch using the [OpenEnergyMonitor](https://learn.openenergymonitor.org/electricity-monitoring/voltage-sensing/measuring-voltage-with-an-acac-power-adapter) documentation, using a Raspberry Pi, an analog-digital converter, and a plug-in AC-AC adapter.
-Along the way we learned the fundamentals of AC power, and encountered numerous challenges related to sampling rate, aliasing, and noise.
-We discovered that this path would consume too much time, so we made the decision to transition to an open-source energy monitor, EmonPi.
-Below the rationale for our decision:
+To begin measuring voltage, we started the project from scratch following the [OpenEnergyMonitor](https://learn.openenergymonitor.org/electricity-monitoring/voltage-sensing/measuring-voltage-with-an-acac-power-adapter) documentation, using a Raspberry Pi, an analog-digital converter, and a plug-in AC-AC adapter.
+Along the way we learned the fundamentals of AC power, and encountered numerous technical hurdles: ADC sampling rate, aliasing, and noise.
+After reeevaluating the schedule, we made the decision to transition to an open-source energy monitor, EmonPi.
+Below is the rationale for our decision:

 | Ground-Up Hardware: | EmonPi |
 | ------------- | ------------- |